-SCLT and other local organizations with overlapping missions have been collaborating in new and creative ways, especially since the start of the pandemic, to support our state’s one in four families that still cannot meet their basic food needs.
+SCLT and other local organizations with overlapping missions have been collaborating in new and creative ways, especially since the start of the pandemic, to support our state’s one in four BIPOC families that still cannot meet their basic food needs.

 One of these partnerships is with Hope’s Harvest, which was founded in 2018 to reduce both hunger and food waste.
 Hope’s Harvest’s volunteers glean unharvested produce from local farms and donate it to hunger relief agencies.
 They also distribute food plants grown at City Farm to community organizations serving food-insecure clients.
 By the end of April, City Farm will have donated roughly 10,000 vegetable and herb plants since 2020.